g-lalevee/newman-test-action/README.md

 This action supports multiple ways of retrieving your Postman collections/environments.

 ### Local files
-If you've exported your collection and/or environment to your repo, provide the relative path/names of collection and/or environment files (default: `postman_collection.json` / `postman_environment.json`).
+If you exported your collection and/or environment files to your repo, provide the relative path/names of collection and/or environment files (default: `postman_collection.json` / `postman_environment.json`).

 ```
 - uses: actions/checkout@master